bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/Labels_1MfKo0qSqHuO00025QrE$V/Documentation.md

-Table mapping values to labels, where such labels indicate transition points such as 'Hi', 'Lo', 'HiHi', or 'LoLo'.
+Table mapping values to labels

+Labels indicate transition points such as 'Hi', 'Lo', 'HiHi', or 'LoLo'.